CodeupClassroom/neptune-java-exercises/Inheritance-and-Polymorphism-Lecture.md

 But let's say we want our birds to have nests.
 So we create a Nest class.
 It seems like nest might extend bird, right?
 Wrong.
 Can you say a nest is-a bird?
 No.

 Nest passes a different test for bird.
 A bird has-a nest.
 Therefore nest might be a separate class from bird.
 A bird might have a nest in it as an instance variable.
 So Bird would have a reference to Nest.
 But we would not make Nest extend Bird.

-When you overload, on the other hand, the return types can be different; and the argument list MUST be different.
-If you only change the return type and not the argument list, the compiler will think you are overriding and won't allow it.
-When you overload, you can change access levels from less to more or more to less restrictive.

 ## Polymorphism